harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- When the included contents are being preprocessed, the preprocessor directives in the included contents will be preprocessed too; this becomes a recursive process.

 ### Macro defines
-- The `#define` directive can be used to create a **macro**, which is a rule that defines how input text is converted into replacement output text.
+- The `#define` directive can be used to create a <mark class="hltr-trippy">macro</mark>, which is a rule that defines how input text is converted into replacement output text.
 - There are two basic types of macros: object-like macros, and function-like macros.
-- **Function-like macros** act like functions, and serve a similar purpose.
+- <mark class="hltr-trippy">Function-like macros</mark> act like functions, and serve a similar purpose.
 Their use is generally considered unsafe, and almost anything they can do can be done by a normal function.
-- **object-like macros** can be defined in one of two ways:
+- <mark class="hltr-trippy">object-like macros</mark> can be defined in one of two ways:
 	1. `#define IDENTIFIER`
 	2. `#define IDENTIFIER substitution_text`
 - The identifier for a macro can use letters, numbers, and underscores.
 But it cannot start with a number, and should not start with an underscore.